theiliad/mosaic-backup/content/thinking/introducing-the-out-of-home-office.md

 titleFR: FRFPO
 date: 2020-04-21T03:14:12.599Z
 featuredImage: /img/thinking/introducing-the-out-of-home-office.jpg
-category: thought-leadership
+category: creative
 author:
-description: Zoom Backgrounds | Work From Home Tools | Zoom Avatars
+descriptionEN: Zoom Backgrounds | Work From Home Tools | Zoom Avatars
+descriptionFR:
 bodyEN: >-
     Working from home comes with a whole lot of unexpected distractions - kids, cats, dogs and a whole lot of other things that might pull us away from our home office desk.